 The downside with the Tree Dasher is the weight — it’s not a shoe you’d want to wear for speed sessions or faster miles.
 That said, if you’re looking for a shoe you can wear on the treadmill, or out for a 5K around the park, and look stylish, this is a no-brainer.

-The main downside here is that the Glycerin isn’t the fastest or lightest shoe on this list, so if you’re looking to run a PR or qualify for Boston, you might want a snappier shoe.
+The main downside here is that the Glycerin isn’t the cheapest everyday running shoe on this list, especially when it's not the most versatile.
 That said, if your goal is to get going, or get around the course, you’d be hard-pressed to find a more comfortable shoe to do this in.

 What to look for in the best women’s running shoes